dotchev/rest-bench/README.md

 We see also that in Go structured JSON is faster.
 You can find more details about this [here](https://github.com/dotchev/go-json-bench).

-## Run in Docker
+## Single core, unlimited threads
+Many people commented that the limiting GOMAXPROCS is unfair to Go, so here we run the test without such limits but limit the actual resources available to the process.

-As an alternative here we run each server in a docker container limited to one CPU.
+Here we run each server in a docker container limited to one CPU.
 This way we ensure both servers have equal resources.

 ### Node